CsillaFarkas/ParetoPick-R/README.md

 # Missing/Nice to have
 * sliders with actual values instead of scaled values?
-* implement other variables to consider in the PCA! using SWAT+ inputs
 * saving the WHOLE scatter plot, not only the last_plot() device
-* preset axis with objectives in plt_sc_optima (no one wants to plot the same agains each other anyways)
+* cluster tab sometimes requires a lot of clicking around but users will figure it out

 * Play around tab
   * status quo plotted in the right color when sliders are moved

 * Klaipeda:
   * full list of nswrm implemented across all catchments to properly assign priorities incl. info on weather management or structural
-  * suggestions for pca variables
+  * suggestions for pca variables using SWAT+ outputs/inputs

 * AHP tab:
   * map with measure implementation of selected optimum